-Degree of Recruitment: Broadleaf species (kohuhu, broadleaf and lancewood) evident within shrubland.
+Degree of Recruitment: Broadleaf species (kohuhu and broadleaf) are a major component of the shrubland.

 Overall Health: The shrubland appears to be in good health by virtue of the relatively dense nature of the cover and closed canopies in many areas.